Have you ever gone to a paint store, picked a color that you positively loved, then put it on a wall and hated it?

 If you’re ready to list your home or purchase a new property, the team at Kathryn Scarborough Real Estate Group

-are happy to help.
+is happy to help.
 They have experience working with investment real estate and buying and selling luxury homes.
 Contact Kathryn today to find your next dream home in Texas!